Wanna stay warm and toasty on a dive?

 The learning materials you need:

-The PADI Dry Suit Diving manual is the owner’s guide you didn’t get with your dry suit.
+The Dry Suit Diving learning material is the owner’s guide you didn’t get with your dry suit.
 Topics include:

 Basic dry suit repairs,